embeddedmz/ftpclient-cpp/README.md

 If you compile the test program with the preprocessor macro DEBUG_CURL, to enable curl debug informations, the static library used must also be compiled with that macro.
 Don't forget to mention a path where to store log files in the INI file if you want to use that feature in the unit test program (curl_logs_folder under [local])

+### File names format when compiling with Visual Studio (Windows users)

+It is assumed that the FTP servers you intend to connect with support UTF-8.
+You must feed the FTP client API with paths/file names encoded in UTF-8 and NOT in ANSI (Windows-1252 on Western/U.S. systems but it can represent certain other Windows code pages on other systems, ANSI is just an extension for ASCII).

+For example, take look at the unit test "TestDownloadFile", the static helper method CFTPClient::AnsiToUtf8 can help you in converting ANSI encoded strings to UTF8.

+If you restrict yourself to ASCII characters in your ANSI string, you don't need to convert your ANSI strings to UTF-8.

+### Using ftpclient-cpp inside a DLL on Windows

+According to this libcurl documentation [page](https://curl.se/libcurl/c/curl_global_init.html) I quote :
+"If you are initializing libcurl from a Windows DLL you should not initialize it from DllMain or a static initializer because Windows holds the loader lock during that time and it could cause a deadlock."

+So, please avoid to use this library in a DLL or if it's not possible you will have just to made the global libcurl initialization/cleaup stuff yourself (look at CurlHandle class and just call the curl_global_init() once before the beginning of the logic of your program in the main() function and curl_global_cleanup at the end of it and don't forget to remove the instance of that class in the CFTPClient class to fix this issue).